flashbots/mempool-dumpster/README.md

 ## Mempool Collector

-1. Connects to one or more EL nodes via websocket, subscribes to new pending transactions
+1. Subscribes to new pending transactions at various data sources
+    1. EL nodes via websocket (local (i.e. geth) or remote (i.e. Infura))
-1. Additional data sources include [bloXroute (need "Professional" plan or above)](https://docs.bloxroute.com/streams/newtxs-and-pendingtxs)
+    1. Can also connect to [bloXroute (need "Professional" plan or above)](https://docs.bloxroute.com/streams/newtxs-and-pendingtxs)
 1. Writes `timestamp` + `hash` + `rawTx` to CSV file (one file per hour [by default](collector/consts.go))
+1. Note: the collector can store transactions repeatedly, and only the summarizer will properly deduplicate them later

 Default filename: